-The National Certificate in Motor Industry (Panelbeating) is a New Zealand qualification at NQF Level 4 and includes the work of a spray painter.
+The National Certificate in Motor Industry (Panelbeating) is a New Zealand qualification at NQF Level 4.
 This is a three year qualification without qualifications or exit level outcomes at the intermediate levels.
 The qualification is pitched at NQF Level 4 on their NQF with only unit standards and credits at NQF Levels 1 to 4.
-This notwithstanding, the technical content of this qualification does correspond with the equivalent level of qualification in Automotive spray painting in New Zealand.
+This notwithstanding, the technical content of this qualification does correspond with the equivalent level of qualification in Automotive Body Repair in New Zealand.